 How Growth Rates Impact P/E Ratios

-Advance Auto Parts shrunk earnings per share by 10% over the last year.
-But it has grown its earnings per share by 2.1% per year over the last three years.
+Advance Auto Parts shrunk earnings per share by 17% over the last year.
+And EPS is down 1.3% a year, over the last 3 years.
+This could justify a low P/E.

 The Bottom Line On Advance Auto Parts's P/E Ratio